EKROFT/urban_sprawl_stats/README.md

 Testing_NO2_Possibilities: For this file I clipped the NO2 data to exclude all sites in the NE of Montreal to see what the NO2 patterns would look like without the influence of the large petrochemical facility.

+Models_to_Use.r: I organized the best models so far into a separate r script for ease of fidning them later.